 24. Let’s add new layer now.

-26. And, in this case we added some heart shapes from the Hearts (grunge) PREMIUM Photoshop brushes set
+26. In this case we added some heart shapes from the Hearts (grunge) PREMIUM Photoshop brushes set

 27. Finally we added our wordings using Pristina font (download it here) and voila!
 Our wedding invitation is finished!